elixir-lang/elixir/lib/elixir/pages/library-guidelines.md

 ## Dependency handling

 When the library is used as a dependency, its [lockfile](https://hexdocs.pm/mix/Mix.Project.html#module-configuration) (usually named `mix.lock`) is _ignored by the host project_.
-Running `mix deps.get` in the host project attempts to get the latest possible versions of your library’s dependencies, as by pins in your `mix.exs`.
+Running `mix deps.get` in the host project attempts to get the latest possible versions of your library’s dependencies, as specified by the requirements in the `deps` section of your `mix.exs`.
 These versions might be greater than those stored in your `mix.lock` (and hence used in your tests / CI).

 On the other hand, contributors of your library, need a deterministic build, which implies the presense of `mix.lock` in the VCS.